aviveldan/datagov-mcp/README.md

-# MCP Integration with DataGov Israel API
+# DataGov Israel MCP Server

 Easily interact with the Israeli Government Public API (data.gov.il) using this project, which combines a Flask-based MCP server and an OpenAI-integrated client to fetch and process data.